 Amitabh Bachchan-themed Mahindra Thar SUV gets a thumbs up from Anand Mahindra

-Amitabh Bachchan-themed Mahindra Thar SUV gets a thumbs up from Anand Mahindra2 min read .
-Updated: 24 Oct 2021, 05:06 PM IST
+Amitabh Bachchan-themed Mahindra Thar SUV gets a thumbs up from Anand Mahindra

 A Mahindra Thar owner has customised his SUV with dialogues of Amitabh Bachchan printed all over the exterior.